Junikab/llm-job-finder/DESIGN.md

 ## 14. Key Design Decisions
 - Mock mode to remove OpenAI dependency and speed up iteration.
-- Disabled PDF support due to import/runtime issues with pdf-parse in the current environment.
+- PDF support enabled using pdf-parse for improved UX and parity with DOCX/TXT.
 - Multipart attachFieldsToBody disabled to ensure req.file() reliability with curl; fields read from data.fields.
 - Random scoring to unblock UI/flow testing.